bagaag/coderfolder.com/ideas.markdown

 Here are some fun programming ideas I've collected.

+* Console version of the Sorry board game
+* Virtual ukulele using React, SVG and HTML5 Audio
 * Simple server side script to write and edit Jekyll posts, kick off commits and site builds
 * Katas from codewars.com
 * A placeholder image server featuring guinea pigs